metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 The orchestrator then MUST communicate the assigned `key_share_ID` to each participant.

-### Storing Own-Bound Verification Vectors and Incoming Secrets
+### Storing own-bound verification vectors and incoming secrets

 After receiving their `key_share_ID`, each participant MUST: